 The first category is trusted nodes which are allowed in normal routing operation and data processing is actual data forwarding and receiving.
-The second level is partially trusted nodes which are allowed in normal routing operation and data processing is actual data forwarding and receiving same as trusted nodes.
+The second level is partially trusted nodes which are allowed in normal routing operation and data processing is actual data forwarding and receiving as same as trusted nodes.
 The third level is selfish nodes which can be allowed to take part in the normal routing operation but they will not be involved in actual data processing and their trust value will be reduced by considering their maturity level or the reputation.
 The fourth level is pure malicious nodes which are isolated from the network and information about these misbehaving nodes are broadcast by evaluating node to its neighbor nodes before actual route discovery commences.
 Therefore, those nodes are deleted from all the trust tables, recommendation tables, and backup tables.
 These nodes are also excluded from the route discovery process and therefore, the authentication is ensured.

-Structure of the recommendation table and backup table as follows.
+Structure of the recommendation table and backup table is as follows.

 Table 3.3: Recommendation Table